Larry Fitzgerald: Personal life

-Fitzgerald's father, Larry Fitzgerald Sr., is a sportswriter for the Minnesota Spokesman-Recorder.
+Fitzgerald's father, Larry Fitzgerald Sr., was a sportswriter for the Minnesota Spokesman-Recorder.
 When he covered Super Bowl XLIII, he was believed to be the first reporter to cover his own son in a Super Bowl.
 Fitzgerald's mother, Carol, died of a brain hemorrhage while being treated for breast cancer in 2003.
+Fitzgerald's father died in 2026 from multiple health issues.

 In 2016, Fitzgerald completed his undergraduate degree with the University of Phoenix, fulfilling a promise that he made to his mother to finish his education.
 Since graduation he has become a paid spokesperson for the University of Phoenix.

 Fitzgerald is an avid traveler and has visited nearly 100 countries.

 Fitzgerald has three sons, including Devin, also a wide receiver and an NCAA Division 1 prospect.
-In July 2025, Devin committed to Notre Dame.
+In December 2025, Devin signed his National Letter of Intent to Notre Dame.
+Devin presented Larry for his induction into the Pro Football Hall of Fame.

 Fitzgerald developed a friendship with Arizona politician John McCain, and spoke at the memorial service for the U.S. senator and Presidential candidate held in Phoenix on August 30, 2018.

 On January 22, 2020, Fitzgerald bought a minority stake in the NBA's Phoenix Suns to become a partial team owner.
 Prior to his retirement, Fitzgerald was the second active NFL player behind Aaron Rodgers to hold an ownership stake with a franchise in the NBA.
 He has developed a long-standing friendship with franchise owner Robert Sarver since 2005, with him getting more active and involved with the Suns since 2018.
 His role with the franchise involves him being an advisor and resource for the Suns' business and basketball staff, as well as be a player advisor for both the Suns and Phoenix Mercury, their WNBA franchise.
 Fitzgerald continues to remain a part of the team's ownership following Sarver's year-long suspension from the NBA and later buyout of the team to new owners Mat Ishbia and Justin Ishbia, being one of three minority owners to keep all of their stakes with the team once the sale went through on February 7, 2023.
 Later in 2023, Fitzgerald and Suns player Devin Booker would become part-owners of a new pickleball team, formed as part of a 12-team expansion to Major League Pickleball.

 Fitzgerald is an active venture investor, having invested in 40 to 50 companies as of October 2019.
 Fitzgerald turned his passion to see the world into a travel business that he operates, hosting trips in a number of areas around the world.

 Fitzgerald is an avid chess player and is the board member of First Move Chess.
 He played Chess.com's BlitzChamps tournament, a rapid tournament for NFL players where he lost in the semifinals to the eventual champion Chidobe Awuzie.